johnxu21/johnxu21.github.io/teaching/CS472/Timetable/LLM/index.md

 - **NE (No Existing Patch)** – AI provides conceptual or methodological guidance without direct code integration.
 - **CL (Closed)** – The pull request is closed due to architectural, scope, or quality concerns, even if AI suggestions were technically valid.

-### Key Empirical Observations

-- The median structural integration of AI-generated patches is **25%**.
-- AI-generated code is frequently **adapted rather than merged verbatim**.
-- Both **PR authors and reviewers** initiate AI use.
-- Technical correctness alone does not guarantee adoption.

 ---

 ## **Case Studies**